boglarkasebestyen/javascriptmas2023/README.md

 See / interact with my solution [here](https://scrimba.com/scrim/co41e49e392e1353f5c0e16aa ).

-## Day 2 - Style a Colorful Button
+## Day 2 - Style a colorful button
 - Gradient border
 	- use provided colors or choose your own
 	- gradient is 115 degrees